West Hampton Dunes, New York: Police

 In 1996, the village, under the authority of a court order, formed a law enforcement agency to better serve the needs of the community.
 The West Hampton Dunes Police Constabulary consists of approximately 12 members, including a department commissioner and two sergeants.
 The members are certified as peace officers with the New York State Division of Criminal Justice Services (DCJS) and are trained at either the Suffolk Police and/or Suffolk Sheriffs academy.
 The members of the department also receive the required DCJS courses for peace officers to perform traffic enforcement duties including Radar/LIDAR, Standard Field Sobriety, and Basic Crash Management.

 Geography

 According to the United States Census Bureau, the village has a total area of 10.1 km2, of which 0.9 km2 is land and 0.2 km2, or 20.45%, is water.
+There are four named roads in West Hampton Dunes: Dune Road, Dune Lane, Cove Lane, and Widgeon Way.